-Our Research Centre Oxford currently has three research teams onsite, working together as thought partners to solve complex scientific challenges using human genetics, big data and cutting-edge technologies.
+Our Research Centre Oxford currently has four research teams onsite, working together as thought partners to solve complex scientific challenges using human genetics, big data and cutting-edge technologies.
 The Oxford site drives in house discovery efforts with external collaborators, in partnership with other Novo Nordisk international sites.
 The global collaboration contributes to our overall pipeline and to greater scientific understanding to help solve unmet needs in the diabetes and cardiometabolic fields.

 Read our manifesto (PDF)

 To identify novel targets and add value to other research projects, our teams are using in silico pipelines, novel algorithms and advanced machine learning activities.
 We achieve this by utilizing state-of-the-art data integration pipelines to analyze large scale data (e.g. clinical biobanks, GTEX, and all types of omics) that are generated by in-house experiments and external collaborators.
 We then use cloud based computational and flexible environments.
 Collaborations are an essential part of the group, to strengthen our research for the benefit of patients.
 Our current partnerships are with academic groups and biotechs.